-What are the productive differences between soil cultivation and soilless production during the first 3 years?
+Productive differences between soil cultivation and soilless production

 In this sense, Projar’s engineer Álvaro Villalba assures “soilless crops offer harvests up to 50% higher the first year“.
 Thus, although hydroponic implantations logically require a higher investment, it pays back for itself quickly.